maxmind/minfraud-api-ruby/README.md

 To use the Report Transactions API, create a new `Minfraud::Components::Report::Transaction` object.
 An IP address and a valid tag are required arguments for this API.
-Additional params may also be set, as documented below.
+Additional parameters may be set, as documented below.

 If the report is successful, nothing is returned.
 If the report fails, an exception with be thrown.